NHL-S-Vigmo/Admin-Panel/README.md

 The `REACT_APP_DATA_URL` is the url where the api is served.
 The `REACT_APP_AUTH_URL` is the route where the application wants to authenticate the user.
 For most instances you dont have to change the authentication url.

 ## Run the project
-After installing the project, start the Admin Panel by typing the following command: `npm start` and pressing `enter`.
+In the console window that we left open before the configuration part, we can start the project.
+Start the Admin Panel by typing the following command: `npm start` and pressing `enter`.
 This can also take a minute or two.
 When this is finished, your browser should show the welcome screen like the screenshot below.

 ![welcome-screen](docs/img/welcome-screen.png "Welcome Screen")